DHEERAJKUMAR24/researchStudyUpskillJavascript/Prompt.md

 ReadMe.md (optional, see below)
 ReadMe.md

-- Add a `ReadMe.md` in each concept/problem folder if needed.
+- Add a `ReadMe.md` in each concept or problem folder if needed.
 - Use it to describe the problem statement, constraints, and example inputs/outputs.
 - If the documentation is short, it can remain inside the code file header instead.
 - **Deciding basis for ReadMe.md:** Add a ReadMe.md if the problem requires extra explanation, constraints, multiple approaches, or example inputs/outputs.
 For simple problems, a detailed code header may be sufficient.
+- Each `ReadMe.md` must include the parent concept or problem folder name at the top for clarity. eg- Arrays_Readme.md

 - Concept folders (`concepts/array/`, `concepts/string/`, `concepts/linkedlist/`, `concepts/JsScope/`, etc.) are for reusable code, notes, or grouped concept files.